KDSmel/KDSmel.github.io/README.md

 The run time for the code above is almost an hour(depending on your computer configuration).
 I did not expand the grid search size for operation time-saving.
 You may extend for more than 2 by 2 parameters to search but expect that running time will be exponentially increased.

-From line 69 in the code, you can see the best hyper-parameters that have been chosen for each classifier.
+From the code, you can see the best hyper-parameters that have been chosen for each classifier.
 Using these parameters, we can build these models with optimum hyper-parameters and run for the accuracy test.

 ![image](tab21.png)